 On the web, transparency often equals trust.
 This is a world where credit cards are often used for fraud, where dollars are lost every day, and where identities are stolen.
 Smart shoppers are wary shoppers, and they don’t want to do business with faceless entities online.
 They want to know who’s behind the company they purchase from.
 Here are eight ways to increase your transparency online.
 Follow these tips, and you’ll increase the level of trust that your customers have in your business.

-- Use Security Badges – Demonstrate security with standard graphics that customers have come to expected.
+Demonstrate security with standard graphics that customers have come to expected.
 Credit card icons show that you have taken the time to select and integrate true payment-processing into your site, instead of relying solely on Paypal or checks by mail.
 Many SSL certificate providers offer badges that customers can click to confirm that the site uses standard encryption.
 Take that a step further by signing up for McAfee or Controlscan, which also offer site testing measures.
-Traditional businesses often display Better Business Bureau window stickers or Chamber of Commerce plaques; there are equivalent BBB and Chamber images that accomplish the same thing on ecommerce sites.
+Traditional businesses often display Better Business Bureau window stickers or Chamber of Commerce plaques; there are equivalent BBB and Chamber images that accomplish the same thing on e=commerce sites.

 - a return policy outlining what products can be returned and what the process is

-- shipping policies that describe what carriers you use, what the lead or fulfillment time is, and whether you guarantee shipping delivery dates
+- shipping policies that describe what carriers you use, what the lead or fulfillment time is, and whether you guarantee shipping delivery date

-- After The Sale – Follow up on your promises and thank your customer for their business.
-A customer’s first order with your store solidifies (or demolishes) any credibility created on your actual ecommerce site.
+Follow up on your promises and thank your customer for their business.
+A customer’s first order with your store solidifies (or demolishes) any credibility created on your actual e-commerce site.
 Offers customers a fair price and a good shopping experience, and many will return.
 When you make a mistake: Explain, apologize, and offer to make amends.